 So there you have it, my honest recommendations for where to learn Spanish in Medellin, Colombia.
 Hope it helps you make whatever may be the best decision for you.

-If you’re traveling to Medellin, don’t miss my guide on the top things to do in the city and my detailed guide to the Laureles neighborhood.
-And if you need somewhere to stay as you get settled, you can book the perfect room on Booking.com today!
+If you’re traveling to Medellin, don’t miss my guide on the top things to do in the city.
+And if you need somewhere to stay as you get settled, check out the top hostels or just book the perfect room on Booking.com today!

 Wish you could travel more?
 Click here to grab my free resources for affordable, long-term travel.